Discover more from Write For California

 In an alternate universe where Teri McKeever is a good and empathic coach, this article might be about how the addition of Canadian Olympian graduate transfer Maggie Mac Neil, a rebound year for Great Britain “Calympian” Alicia Wilson, and the continued improvement of Isabel Ivey is leading up to an exciting NCAA Championship.
 Of course, even the casual Cal fans probably know about the whole Teri McKeever scandal.
 Instead, Maggie Mac Neil has been breaking all sorts of sprint/fly records for LSU this season and both Isabel Ivey and Alicia Wilson are taking the year off from collegiate swimming to graduate transfer to Florida and Texas, respectively, and swim next year.

 Back to the 2023 team, Cal Bears did retain the majority of the team despite everyone going into the transfer portal when the McKeever news broke.
-A combined men’s and women's swimming team under Dave Durden with the addition of David Marsh as the women’s coach gave Cal credibility, even if this was only a one-year solution with the long-term future to be determined.
-Heading into the NCAA tournament, a top-15 team finish (and about 60 Director’s Cup points) is a very realistic expectation.
+A combined men’s and women's swimming team under Dave Durden with the addition of David Marsh as the women’s coach gave Cal credibility, even if this was only a one-year solution with the long-term future to be determined1.
+Heading into the NCAA tournament, a top-15 team finish (and about 60 Director’s Cup points2) is a very realistic expectation.

 Write For California is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.